cs225/CS225FinalProject/README.txt

 9) There should be a clear distinction between what the program can evaluate and what is left to the instructor to evaluate in regards to the simulation.

 10) There should be an unobtrusive timer element to limit the simulation to 15 minutes.

+11) The instructor needs to be able to print reports (either to pdf or to a printer)

+ADDITIONAL FUNCTIONALITY (Time permitting)
+1) A way for the instructors to add new scenarios or edit existing scenarios

+2) Creating random scenarios on-the-fly

+3) Displaying to student which scenarios they have completed already

+4) Practice version of the software not requiring a login